pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 m365 flow owner remove --userName john.doe@contoso.com --environmentName Default-c5a5d746-3520-453f-8a69-780f8e44917e --flowName 72f2be4a-78c1-4220-a048-dbf557296a72
 ```

-Also to adding specific users, we've also included support for adding a group as an owner.
+Also to add specific users, we've included support for adding a group as an owner.

 To add a group as an owner of a Power Automate Flow by its id, use: